coulisse/spiderweb/README.md

 ```console
 foo@bar:~$ mv config.json.template config.json
 ```
-then edit it and set the user and password of your database and the menu items.
+then edit it and set the user and password of your database, the menu items, and other stuffs (callsign, mail address...).
 Othewhise, if you preferr, you could use an utility for edit your configuration and menu.
 Go in "script" folder and run ./config.sh

 ```console